 The Maze of Many in Goblins.
 The caracters from several alternate realities race for the MacGuffin.
 Each time they die, they are reset to the beginning of the dungeon.
 The maze is also reset when one team reaches the treasure, only without the winning team (who get to go home).
 They don't remember their previous attempts though, only a counter is shown how many times they failed.

-Mother Of Learning is a fantasy story following Zorian, a mage-in-training, who is entrapped in a month-long loop that covers the beginning of his third year at the academy.
+Mother Of Learning (as in "repetition is the mother of learning") is a fantasy story following Zorian, a mage-in-training, who is entrapped in a month-long loop that covers the beginning of his third year at his magical academy.
 Interestingly, he's not the central character — he was brought into his classmate's loop by accident.

 In Code Lyoko episode "A Great Day", XANA takes control of the time reset device the kids use to fix things after each attack and continues to turn back time to the start of the same day until the heroes can regain control.